Holly Powell-Jones PhD

 Media & Journalism

-She’s worked as a reporter and newsreader on a freelance basis for a number of leading commercial radio stations including Eagle Radio, Premier, Heart and XFM.
-She remains engaged with the media as a guest and interviewee speaking about her research, and is a lecturer on several journalism courses.
+She worked as a reporter and newsreader on a freelance basis for a number of leading commercial radio stations including Eagle Radio, Premier, Heart and XFM.
+She stays involved in media as a guest, often speaking about her research, and as a journalism lecturer and tutor.

 Education & Training

-In 2014, Holly was awarded a fully-funded PhD scholarship to undertake research at the Centre for Law, Justice and Journalism at City University of London to develop her experience with young people into a doctoral thesis.
-Her thesis investigates children's perceptions of the criminal, legal and social risks of social media misuse, and was passed with no corrections in December 2018.
+In 2014, Holly was awarded a fully-funded PhD scholarship to undertake research at City University of London (Centre for Law, Justice and Journalism).
+Her thesis investigates children's perceptions of the criminal, legal and social risks of social media misuse.

 She has presented her research findings at several international conferences, from gloriously sunny Hawaii to rainy Cardiff.
 Her chapter on 'Social Media and Bullying' in 'School Bullying and Mental Health: Risks, Intervention and Prevention' was published in 2018.

 Holly has experience as a module leader on media law and criminology courses at MA and undergraduate level.
 She's also a lecturer on courses relating to Criminology, New Media, PR, and Journalism at a host of London universities.
 Click here for research and academic work.